Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Overall, Hoodoo is a great option for skiing near Bend that is more budget friendly and less crowded than Mt.
 Bachelor.

-As a final option, Willamette Pass Ski Area is located about 70 miles southwest of Bend and offers more than 550 skiable acres and 29 runs.
+As a final option, Willamette Pass Ski Resort is located about 70 miles southwest of Bend (usually about a 1-hour and 15-minute drive) and offers more than 550 skiable acres and 29 runs.

 A view looking up towards the runs at Willamette Pass Ski Area.